katyisgreaty/Visited-Places/README.md

 * _Input information_
 * _Submit information_

-## Known Bugs

-_This is perfect._

 ## Support and contact details

-_Don't submit feedback, as we are working on other projects._
+For questions or comments contact Katy at katy.daviscourt@gmail.com.

 ## Technologies Used

-_HTML, CSS, Javascript, Bootstrap, and jQuery_
+HTML, CSS, Javascript, Bootstrap, and jQuery

 ### License